-Neurotransmitters are chemical messengers in the body so it's important to know what causes these messengers to become imbalanced in the first place.
-Usually it is a combination of factors that lead to the ultimate imbalance-triggering mental disorders.
+Neurotransmitters are chemical messengers in the body, so it's important to know what causes these messengers to become imbalanced in the first place.
+Usually, it is a combination of factors that leads to the ultimate imbalance-triggering mental disorders.
 Let us explore the common contributing factors of neurotransmitter imbalance.

-There is a strong genetic influence in any mental disorder.
-We all carry our individual genetic code created over generations which makes us unique and particularly susceptible to mental health conditions.
+There is a strong genetic influence on any mental disorder.
+We all carry our unique genetic code created over generations, which makes us unique and particularly susceptible to mental health conditions.

-New research into the genome is identifying susceptibilities that span back multiple generations and can lie dormant for centuries.
+New research into the genome identifies susceptibilities that span back multiple generations and can lie dormant for centuries.
 Our current hyper- acceleration in society is triggering more and more of these inherent tendencies, which explains the rise in mental health conditions these days.

-There is a well-proven link that the formative years from ages 2 to 13 are potential risk factors for mental health conditions especially related to substance abuse.
-A history of abuse and household instability seems to hardwire the brain to more extreme neurotransmitter fluctuations which are carried into adult life.
+There is a well-proven link that the formative years from ages 2 to 13 are potential risk factors for mental health conditions predominantly related to substance abuse.
+A history of abuse and household instability seems to hardwire the brain to more extreme neurotransmitter fluctuations, which are carried into adult life.

 In a study that observed 400 adults with substance abuse, it was found that “greater exposure to childhood trauma events significantly increased the odds of several adverse adult outcomes, including PTSD, alcohol dependence, injection drug use, tobacco use, sex work, medical problems, and poor quality of life.”

 This indicates the importance of early prevention and intervention for children during their formative years.
-You can ready more about the study here.
+You can read more about the study here.

 Allergies and food intolerances can have a predisposing tendency towards mental health conditions.
-An allergic reaction and/or food intolerances create ongoing stimulation and excitation to the neurotransmitters.
+An allergic reaction and/or food intolerance create ongoing stimulation and excitation of the neurotransmitters.

-Research is indicating that lifestyle factors such as exercise, general diet and smoking are commonly linked to mental disorders.
-It is unclear, however, if this is a chicken and egg situation where these factors are causing mental disorders or a result of mental disorders.
+Research indicates that lifestyle factors like exercise, general diet, and smoking are commonly linked to mental disorders.
+It is unclear, however, if this is a chicken and egg situation where these factors are causing mental disorders or resulting from mental disorders.
 For instance, do factors like smoking and lack of exercise trigger mental disorders or are individuals with mental disorders more likely to smoke and exercise less?

 It is well known, however, that exercise is an excellent way to 'reset' neurotransmitter function through regular physical exertion.
 The secondary effects of exercise also include reducing stress hormones such as cortisol.

-Chemical drugs such as ecstasy and ice have such a dramatic effect on neurotransmitter levels.
-It is very common for individuals to develop long-term mental disorders, especially anxiety and depression.
+Chemical drugs such as ecstasy and ice have a dramatic effect on neurotransmitter levels.
+It is prevalent for individuals to develop long-term mental disorders, especially anxiety and depression.

 Alcohol is, of course, a well-known trigger of mental health disorders.
-As with all other forms of substance abuse, it can become a vicious cycle.
-Because substances can trigger mental health disorders and at the same time the cyclical nature of moods, substance abuse can become a way of self-medication.
+Like all other forms of substance abuse, it can become a vicious cycle.
+Because substances can trigger mental health disorders and, at the same time, the cyclical nature of moods, substance abuse can become a way of self-medication.

 One of the most common triggers for mental health disorders is post-traumatic stress disorder or PTSD.
-PTSD can result from many causes such as exposure to violent situations, child molestation, sexual assault, and accidents, among others.
+PTSD can result from many causes, such as exposure to violent situations, child molestation, sexual assault, and accidents, among others.
 It is very common among war veterans.
-The exposure to extreme situations can disrupt the neurotransmitter balance and lead to chronic and long-term mental health disorders.
+Exposure to extreme situations can disrupt the neurotransmitter balance and lead to chronic and long-term mental health disorders.

-In a similar way, simple, long-term exposure to stress also disrupts neurotransmitter balance, with elevated levels of cortisol leading to anxiety and depression disorders.
-Long-term stress also significantly impacts on sex hormones and hormonal balance which is a common trigger for anxiety and depression.
+Similarly, simple, long-term exposure to stress also disrupts neurotransmitter balance, with elevated levels of cortisol leading to anxiety and depression disorders.
+Long-term stress also significantly impacts sex hormones and hormonal balance, a common trigger for anxiety and depression.